EXPEREPAIR: Dual-Memory Enhanced LLM-based Repository-Level Program Repair: Method

 \subsubsection{Inference Phase}

-In this phase, when addressing new issues, {\tool} accumulates and leverages experience to guide the repair process.
-Specifically, it first extracts summarized natural language insights $I$ from the semantic memory $\mathcal{M}_{\text{sem}}$, and appends them to the corresponding agent’s task prompt $P$.
-It then identifies the top-$k$ relevant demonstrations $D_{n, z} \subset \mathcal{M}_{\text{epi}}$ based on their similarity to the current issue and its latest feedback (if available).
+In this phase, {\tool} leverages accumulated experience to guide new issue repairs.
+Specifically, it first extracts summarized natural language insights $I$ from the semantic memory $\mathcal{M}_{\text{sem}}$, and appends them to the corresponding agent's task prompt $P$.
+It then forms a retrieval query $q_{n,z}=[C_n; F_{n,z-1}]$, which concatenates the current issue context with the latest feedback when available, and uses this query to retrieve the top-$k$ relevant demonstrations $D_{n, z} \subset \mathcal{M}_{\text{epi}}$.
 As a result, for the $n$-th issue at the $z$-th trial, each LLM agent is provided with the augmented input to generate the output: $O_{n, z} \sim \mathrm{LLM}\left(P + I, D_{n, z}, C_n, F_{n, z-1}\right)$.
 Similarly, after all agents complete their tasks, the memory module records the resulting repair trajectories, extracts new demonstrations and insights, and updates the dual memories.
-Over time, this process enables {\tool} to progressively enrich its episodic and semantic memories, fostering continuous improvement in repair efficiency and success rates for future issues.
+Over time, this process enables {\tool} to progressively enrich its episodic and semantic memories, fostering improvement in repair efficiency and effectiveness for future issues.